 If you’ve hit this blog post, you’re probably wondering “What do I actually need for a newborn in winter?”
 One of the questions I get the most is how to dress your baby – newborn or not – in the winter.
-Today I’m sharing my 10 winter items that you must have for your baby if you live in a place where it gets cold.
-We live just outside of Boston, so winters can be in the single digit temperatures some days!
+Today I’m sharing my 10 winter items that you must have for your baby.

 1. A blanket.
 We have two blankets that we used constantly last winter.
 This small pink blanket is soft and great as an extra layer in the car seat bucket (always over the safety straps, not under).
 This (monogrammable!) lined blanket is great to cover the stroller or car seat against the cold and wind.

 2. Car seat cover.
 When the weather gets chilly, you need an extra layer over the car seat.
 I say over because it’s not safe to add anything into the car seat between your baby and the straps.
 I loved this car seat cover that zipped up to keep baby’s body heat in.
 The flap was super helpful to put up when the wind got extreme and I didn’t want Baby E to be subjected to the elements.
 Update: Now that we have Baby B and are outside a lot more, I bought this car seat cover that is better suited for VERY cold temperatures.
 I’d highly recommend this car seat cover if you live in a very cold area (20 degrees or less).